aeonguild/aeonwiki/docs/index.md

-# Introduction
+# Welcome to aeon.wiki

-The main documentation is sub divided into several categories.
+The wiki is sub divided into several categories.
 Each category holds a number of documentation pages.

 * Tutorial